keu/docs/software/workspace-permissions.md

 - Can perform CRUD (create, read, update, delete) operations on the Workspace (e.g. delete the Workspace, change its name).
 - Can create Airflow Deployments in the Workspace.
 - Can perform CRUD operations on any Airflow Deployment within the Workspace.
-- Can perform CRUD operations on any Service Account in the Workspace.
+- Can perform CRUD operations on any service account in the Workspace.

 Every Workspace must have at least 1 Workspace _Admin_.